devleaks/cockpitdecks-docs/docs/Resources/Observables.md

 ## Attributes

-### Trigger
+### Type

+What triggers the observable.

-#### True/False Evaluation
+#### Trigger

-The `trigger` attribute of an observable is a single dataref or a formula that is evaluated each time a dataref mentioned in the formula changes.
-The result of a the formula is compared to 0, i.e. True (different from zero) or False (equal to zero).

-If the result of the formula is True, commands listed into the `actions` attributes are executed.
+`type: trigger`

+The list of action is carried over when the value of the observable is True (or non zero).

 #### Value Changed

+`type: onchange`

 Another method to trigger the flow of action(s) is to select the *value changed* mode.
 Actions get executed as the value of the dataref or of the computation has changed.

-### Observable

-The observable is the data that is monitored.
-It can either be a single dataref or a formula.
+#### Event

+`type: event`

+The observable will look for the `event` or `events` attributes and register interest in the events listed under these attributes.

+Each time the simulator software will report those events, the actions will be carried over.

 ### Actions